-What Can a Handyman Do in Park in Park County, Wyoming?
+What Can a Handyman Do Without a License in Park in Park County, Wyoming?

 Wyoming does not have a single statewide "general contractor" license for typical handyman or building work; contractor regulation is largely at the city/county (building permit) level, with statewide licensing focused on specific trades (especially electrical).
 In Park County (City of Cody / Powell areas), you’ll typically need a city business license (if working inside city limits) plus permits for regulated work.
 Even without a statewide contractor license, electrical/plumbing/HVAC work may require trade licensure and permits through the local authority having jurisdiction (AHJ).